 The Research Foundation primarily fulfils this purpose by distributing grants for economic research.
-The Foundation has done this to support scientific research for 50 years and its focus has long been research related to financing and cooperative banking.

-In recent years, the Foundation distributed 1.4 million euros in grants on the basis of scientific merit, to various research projects, as personal grants to senior researchers, and for theses and dissertations.
+The Foundation has supported scientific research in this way for more than 50 years.
+Its long-term focus has been research on financing and cooperative banking.
+In recent years, the Foundation distributed 1.5 million euros in grants on the basis of scientific merit, to various research projects, as personal grants to senior researchers, and for theses and dissertations.
 The Research Foundation fulfils its purpose by granting awards related to scientific research.
 The Foundation presents the Doctoral Dissertation Award in every academic year on the basis of suggestions made by universities.
 The Foundation's merit award is reserved for a person's life's work or for an exceptionally significant achievement or deed.
 The recognition award is granted to persons who have demonstrated exceptional creativity as a researcher and who can be expected to achieve significant results also in the future.
 The Research Foundation also arranges an annual event around current themes.